gibsramen/qupid/README.md

 (Pronounced like cupid)

-qupid is a tool for generating and statisticall evualuating *multiple* case-control matchings of microbiome data.
+qupid is a tool for generating and statistically evaluating *multiple* case-control matchings of microbiome data.

 ## Installation